+91 9999466225 info@anujjindal.in

 To know what functions an RBI officer performs, you can read more about the same by clicking on RBI Grade B job profile.

-In the sections below, I have mentioned in detail the latest syllabus for the RBI Grade B exams of all the 3 streams.
+In the sections below, I have mentioned in detail the latest syllabus of RBI Grade B exams of all the 3 streams.

 RBI Grade B Officer Syllabus Phase 1 (Prelims)